 Canvas Studio

-• Adding questions or comments to videos
+- Adding quizzes or annotations to videos

 If you want a taster to Canvas Studio, please review the recording of our recent one-hour Digital Discovery webinar: Digital Discovery Series: Canvas Studio